 Some reports indicate that it was customary for Claddagh rings to be passed down through the female line of the family from a mother to her daughter on her wedding day.
 However, the rings in existence that were made prior to about 1840, appear to be for men, which may cast some doubt on this custom.

-Today Claddagh wedding rings and Claddagh engagement rings are still a popular option to mark that special occasion with a loved one.
-The symbolism behind the Claddagh ring makes it a very thoughtful design choice.
+Today, many people who wish to connect with Celtic heritage opt for a Claddagh Ring.
+Claddagh wedding rings and Claddagh engagement rings are still a popular design motif to mark that special occasion with a loved one.
+The symbolism behind the Claddagh ring design makes it a very thoughtful way of saying “I love you”.

 Modern designs in silver, gold, white gold or platinum are often based on variations of the original Claddagh ring design of the hands, heart and crown.

-For example, Celtic jewelry designs, such as intricate Celtic knots or imagery can be etched into the bands of Claddagh rings resulting in stunningly unique Celtic wedding rings and Celtic engagement rings.
+For example, Celtic jewelry designs, such as intricate Trinity knots or imagery can be etched into the bands of Claddagh rings resulting in stunningly Celtic wedding rings and Celtic engagement rings.
 (Read our articles on Celtic Symbols and Celtic Knots to discover more about Celtic art.)

-Alternatively, precious stones can also be set in the place of the heart, giving the ring a dainty finish and possibly putting extra emphasis on the Claddagh heart meaning.
+Alternatively, precious stones can also be set in the place of the heart, giving the ring a dainty finish and possibly putting extra emphasis on the Claddagh heart’s meaning.